 - We supply an experienced western leader and a Bhutanese guide for your safety and to solve unexpected logistical problems that often occur in Lunana. - You will be accompanied by an experienced trek crew who will take very good care of you.
 The camp will be set up for you each day, you will enjoy excellent meals and have your gear portered so you only need to carry a day pack. - The itinerary provides excellent acclimatisation and crucially allows rest days at important stopping places.
 There is enough leeway to allow for unseen problems, something Lunana is famous for - We have been pioneering treks in Bhutan, including Lunana, for over 30 years.
 Our M.D.
 Steve Berry, is one of the leading authorities on Bhutan in the travel industry and has written two books about his experiences in the Thunder Dragon Kingdom.
 If you have any questions about this trek then contact Steve on 01453 844400. - Our maximum group size is 12 for this trip.
-This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We offer a flexible service and can extend your time in Bhutan or Kathmandu with extra hotel nights, upgrades and other exciting activities and tours. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We offer a flexible service and can extend your time in Bhutan or Kathmandu with extra hotel nights, upgrades and other exciting activities and tours. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.